-4200/4300 Series
+4300 Series

-Unless otherwise specified at the time of order, all 4200/4220 and 4300/4320 pumps with an internal relief valve are supplied with the standard spring, with a range of 10-200 psi (0.5 - 14 bar) in size 2 pumps and 30-225 psi (2 - 16 bar) in all other sizes, set to relieve at 90 psi (6 bar) full-bypass.

-To adjust the relief setting within the range of a given spring's capability:
+Unless otherwise specified at the time of order, all 4310 pumps with an internal relief valve are supplied with the standard spring, with a range of 30-225 psi (10 - 200 psi in size 2 pumps), set to provide full bypass relief at 90 psi.
+To adjust the relief setting within the range of a given spring's capability.

-- 1. With a small wrench, hold the adjusting screw steady. - 2.
-With a second wrench, loosen the locking nut by rotating counterclockwise. - 3.
-Throttle the outlet line until the differential pressure at the pump port reaches the desired level:
+With a small wrench, hold the adjusting screw steady then with a second wrench, loosen the locking nut by rotating counterclockwise.
+Throttle the outlet line until the differential pressure at the pump port reaches the desired level.
 If the pressure fails to reach this level with the throttling valve closed, turn the adjusting screw inward (clockwise) until the desired pressure is reached.
-(Adjusting clockwise raises the pressure setting.)

-If the pressure reaches the desired level before the throttling valve is completely closed, turn the adjusting screw outward (counter clockwise) until the desired pressure is reached.
-Adjusting counterclockwise lowers the pressure setting.)

-- 4. Retighten the nut to lock the setting in place. - 5.
-Recheck the pressure gauge reading.
+If the pressure reaches the desired level before the throttling valve is completely closed, turn the adjusting screw outward (counterclockwise) until the desired pressure is reached.
+Retighten the nut to lock the setting in place and recheck the pressure gauge reading